rfwlab/rfw/docs/articles/essentials/conditional-rendering.md

 @endif
 ```

-Each branch may contain any valid RTML, including loops or component includes.
+Each branch can contain any valid RTML, including loops and nested components.

+---

+## Signals in Conditions

-Conditions can reference signals as well.
-The block below renders when the
+Conditions can check reactive signals as well:
-`count` signal holds the string "3":

 ```rtml
 @if:signal:count == "3"